pingleware/pingleware-contracts/contracts/finance/equity/README.md

 PressPage Entertainment Inc SEC filings at https://www.sec.gov/cgi-bin/browse-edgar?filenum=021-332144&action=getcompany

 Private Stock Market - https://carta.com/blog/what-is-a-private-stock-market/

+*Preferred and Common shares may also include Equity tokens issued on a blockchain network.

+**Debt asset class is not entitled to voting, ownership and profit sharing privileges that an equity asset is entitled and defines the debt ceiling of public debt that may be incurred.
+Debt securities include Debt tokens issued on a blockchain network.
+Debt security holders have first rights before preferred and common equity holders.

+***Commodity asset class is not entitled to voting, ownership and profit sharing privileges that an equity asset is entitled.
+Cryptocurrency assets are defined as non-Equity or non-Debt tokens which are considered a commodity.

+Correlating debt and cryptocurrency asset classes to company shares will maintain an efficient market and established a market price, because there will be a higher number of market participants that act based on the information flows that reach the market.

+Adding cryptocurrency to a company asset class, will legitimize an NFT.
+FIX.US permits minitng NFT's, see https://help.ftx.us/hc/en-us/sections/1500002395502-NFTs.

+## Dividend Calculation
+Preferred shares dividend,

+    Annual Dividend = (Dividend Rate) * (Par Value)

+the par value is set in the Corporate charter, while the dividend rate is defined in the Prospectus or Private Placement Memoradum,

+To make investing attractive, let's set a dividend rate of 10%,

+    Annual Dividend = 0.1 * 5 = $0.50 cents per share

+    Total Expected Preferred Dividend Payout = 100,000,000,000 * 0.5 = $50,000,000,000 ($50 billion)

+    Quartly payouts = Annual Dividend Payout / 4 = 50,000,000,000 / 4 = $12,500,000,000 ($12.5 billion)

+Common shares dividends,

+    Dividend Per Share = Preferred Total Payout / (Outstanding Common Shares Weighted Average) = 50,000,000,000 / 100,000,000,000 = $0.50

+# Characteristics of an efficient market
+For a market to be efficient, the following premises must be met:

+    - The information must be available to all participants.
+    - Access to information is free of charge.
+    - Prices have to be adjusted quickly upon arrival of new information.
+    - There must be a high number of market participants that act based on the information flows that reach the market.

 # Equity Management Software
 When conducting a private equity offering, you need to manage the investors and requires equity management software.
 A youtube link of possible solutions at https://www.youtube.com/results?search_query=%22equity+management+software%22